LegumeFederation/LegumeMine/README.md

-# multimine
+# legumemine
-An InterMine which contains multiple organisms (no, I said "organisms").
+An InterMine which contains a variety of legumes..